 Teaching Staff

-Our teaching staff is also highly qualified with each classroom having a minimum of one lead teacher with college coursework Early Childhood Education and years of experience working with children professionally.
-Each teacher in your child’s classroom is first aid and CPR certified.
+Our highly qualified and screened teachers and staff meet all requirements and regulations set by the Connecticut Office of Early Childhood Licensing Division Statutes and Regulations.
+Each teacher in your child’s classroom is certified in first aid, CPR, and to administer emergency medications.

 Staff Development

 It is our belief that by professional development obligations, staff make a positive impact on the quality of the program.
-By increasing their knowledge of early childhood education and best practice guidelines, they are better suited to educate young mind.
+By increasing their knowledge of early childhood education and best practice guidelines, they are better suited to educate young minds.

 The State of CT requires all child care employees to engage in professional development opportunities.
 For instance, a full time employee works 2080 hours per calendar year and would therefore need 20 hours of continuing education.
 (1% of hours worked annually)

 WACCC maintains a professional development policy, in which each employee is required to not only complete their hours but to also provide a Professional Development Plan, outlining what they hope to accomplish in the year to come.
 This includes anything from workshops that would interest them and college courses they plan on taking in the upcoming semester.
 These are workshops that the teacher feels would advance their knowledge in the field.
 We also ask that the plans include goals that each teacher has set for themselves and their classroom.
-Staff provide the Head Teacher with certificates of completion and or transcripts which document workshops or classes completed.
-Records for each year of continuing education are kept by the Head Teacher.
-These records are found in the main office.

-Staff that do not complete their hours of continuing education are held accountable and receive a written notice of concern which is kept in their personnel file.
-The staff is required to outline reasons in which they failed to complete their continuing education hours and how they will accomplish them in the future.

 All School Readiness staff must be trained in Pre-literacy skill development and Social and Ethic Diversity in the classroom.
 These trainings need only be done within the first year of employment and every three years thereafter.
 These training must be at a minimum 2 hours in length.
 School Readiness staff must also be trained annually regarding children with disabilities; this training must also be minimum of 2 hours in length.
 (The training year for SR is July 1 to June 30)